-NOTE: Based on work in RAN2 a RRC-based busy indication that is used for devices in RRC_INACTIVE state can be added in scope (in case of 5GS).
+d) The device in 5GMM-CONNECTED mode with RRC inactive indication can decide to not accept the RAN paging by requesting NAS signalling connection release.
+In addition to the NAS busy indication the UE may provide paging restriction information regarding MT data/signalling handling.

-d) When the UE detects a paging collision, possible updates to ATTACH and TAU procedure for the UE and MME to negotiate an IMSI offset that is used for future calculation of paging occasions (in case of EPS)
+e) When the UE detects a paging collision, possible updates to ATTACH and TAU procedure for the UE and MME to negotiate an IMSI offset that is used for future calculation of paging occasions (in case of EPS)

+f) When the UE detects a paging collision, possible updates to trigger Registration procedure for the UE to request a new 5G-GUTI assignment (in case of 5GS).

-e) For co-ordinated leaving, possible updates to NAS procedures to indicate request to leave the connected mode and optionally include the relevant assistance information (in case of EPS and5GS).
+g) For co-ordinated leaving, possible updates to NAS procedures to indicate request to leave the connected mode and optionally include the relevant assistance information (in case of EPS and5GS).